WojtekKamilowski/CI_PP1_CDVMR/README.md

 ### Target Audience

-- People who would like to visit a mediterranean restaurant in Cork.
+- People who would like to visit a Mediterranean  restaurant in Cork.
 - Individuals, couples or groups who would like to try a different type of food originating from abroad.
 - People who are looking for a scenic spot to eat with the view of Cork city.
 - Customers who already visited the restaurant and would like to contact the business.